 This leaves CFOs frustrated.
 Far too often a poor approach to budgeting and forecasting leads to inaccurate numbers down the line which can then lead to increased risk and a less agile business.

 Studies highlight this general frustration as well.
-A recent report from Grant Thorton found only 37 percent of chief financial officers and finance leaders say their organization’s approach to annual budgeting is valuable.
+A recent report from Grant Thorton and the ACPQ found only 37 percent of chief financial officers and finance leaders say their organization’s approach to annual budgeting is valuable.

 That leaves quite a bit of room for improvement.

 And yet the same mistakes are seen over and over again.
 While your business budgeting and planning process may be far from perfect, mitigating even a few of the biggest red flags can lead to dramatic improvement in the overall process.

 In this post, I want to share with you some of the most common mistakes I’ve seen in the budgeting process.
 Plus, a suggestion on how to combat these mistakes.

 The ‘Red Flags’ in Budgeting and Forecasting